-We operate in a highly regulated environment and we may be adversely affected by changes in laws and regulations.
+We operate in a highly regulated environment and we may be adversely affected by new laws and regulations or changes in existing laws and regulations.
 Regulations may prevent or impair our ability to pay dividends, engage in acquisitions or operate in other ways.

 We are subject to extensive regulation, supervision and examination by the DBO, FDIC, and the FRB.
-See Item 1-Regulation and Supervision of this report for information on the regulation and supervision which governs our activities.
+See Item 1 - Regulation and Supervision of this report for information on the regulation and supervision which governs our activities.
 Regulatory authorities have extensive discretion in their supervisory and enforcement activities, including the imposition of restrictions on our operations, the classification of our assets and determination of the level of our allowance for loan losses.
 Banking regulations, designed primarily for the protection of depositors, may limit our growth and the return to our shareholders by restricting certain of our activities, such as:

-- the payment of dividends to our shareholders, - possible mergers with or acquisitions of or by other institutions, - desired investments, - loans and interest rates on loans, - · interest rates paid on deposits, - the possible expansion of branch offices, and - the ability to provide securities or trust services.
+- the payment of dividends to our shareholders, - possible mergers with or acquisitions of or by other institutions, - desired investments, - loans and interest rates on loans, - interest rates paid on deposits, - the possible expansion of branch offices, and - the ability to provide securities or trust services.

-We also are subject to capitalization guidelines set forth in federal legislation and could be subject to enforcement actions to the extent that we are found by regulatory examiners to be undercapitalized.
+We also are subject to regulatory capital requirements and could be subject to enforcement actions to the extent that we don't meet these requirements.
+Federal and state governments and regulators could pass legislation and adopt policies responsive to current credit conditions that would have an adverse effect on the Company and its financial performance.
 We cannot predict what changes, if any, will be made to existing federal and state legislation and regulations or the effect that such changes may have on our future business and earnings prospects.
-Any change in such regulation and oversight, whether in the form of regulatory policy, regulations, legislation or supervisory action, may have a material impact on our operations.
+Any change in such regulation and oversight, whether in the form of regulatory policy, regulations, legislation or supervisory action, may have a material adverse impact on our operations.